Meghan and Harry called the British tabloids racist. A lot of U.K. journalists agree.

 In response, more than 240 reporters and editors self-identifying as “journalists of color” issued their own letter, asserting that Meghan’s revelations of discriminatory treatment “reflect the depressingly familiar reality of how people from Black, Asian and minority ethnic backgrounds are portrayed by the U.K. press on a daily basis.”

-Those journalists said the Society of Editors’ claim that Meghan and Harry failed to provide “supporting evidence” shows a “willful ignorance of not just the discriminatory treatment of Meghan — some of which was highlighted during the interview — but that of other people from an ethnic minority background.”
+Those journalists said the claim by the Society of Editors that Meghan and Harry failed to provide “supporting evidence” shows a “willful ignorance of not just the discriminatory treatment of Meghan — some of which was highlighted during the interview — but that of other people from an ethnic minority background.”

 In print and online, British journalists went back and forth this week.
 Mehreen Khan, a Brussels correspondent for the Financial Times, tweeted, “I grew up in U.K. watching, reading and mostly despising the country’s press (tabloids, broadcasters & ‘serious’ progressive papers) for its drumbeat of racist narratives on gangs, refugees, asylum seekers, Muslims.
 Now I work in the industry.
 Doesn’t look better from the inside.”

-Katharine Viner, editor of the left-leaning Guardian, said, “Every institution in the United Kingdom is currently examining its own position on vital issues of race and the treatment of people of color....
+Katharine Viner, editor in chief of the left-leaning Guardian, said: “Every institution in the United Kingdom is currently examining its own position on vital issues of race and the treatment of people of color. . . .
 It must be much more representative and more self-aware.”

-Roula Khalaf, editor of the Financial Times, which not only covers business affairs but also politics and society, told the Press Gazette, “There is work to be done across all sectors in the UK to call out and challenge racism.
+Roula Khalaf, editor of the Financial Times, which covers not only business affairs but also politics and society, told Press Gazette: “There is work to be done across all sectors in the UK to call out and challenge racism.
 The media has a critical role to play, and editors must ensure that our newsrooms and coverage reflect the societies we live in.”

 Roy Greenslade, a journalism professor and former media critic at the Guardian, told The Washington Post that self-reflection about race is an issue that most British publications tend to avoid.